All Locations >

 Descend the route by rapping the bolt anchors on The Grack - Marginal (if it is clear).
 This can be done in two raps with two 60m.
 Make sure you use the second bolt anchors if attempting to do it in two raps.
 If Marginal is crowded then you can go to the south (climbers left) and rap off blocks and trees.

 *Update As of 2018 There are now bolted rappel anchors allowing for rappel with a single 60m rope, though it is 5 rappels to bottom.
-You will see them on the slab at climber's right as you ascend the crack system.
+You'll see them on the slab at climber's right as you ascend the crack system.

 Location

-The simplest approach that we found was RIGHT at the A-Frame hut and Ranger Circle.
-From the parking lot, take the main walking trail in the southeast corner for about a quarter mile until you reach the A-Frame hut and Ranger Circle.
-Head straight toward the wall from here and you'll pick up an obvious climber's trail that heads up the hill to the base of the climb.
+The simplest approach that we found was just past the A-Frame hut and Ranger Circle.
+From the parking lot, take the main walking trail in the southeast corner for about a quarter mile until you reach the A-Frame hut and Ranger Circle, go about 100 feet more then head straight toward the wall from here and you'll be on the obvious climber's trail that heads up the hill to the base of the climb.
+When you reach the base of the slabs go climbers left and choose lower start or continue 50 feet left to walk up to low ledge.